hakimjonas/eru-http/ARCHITECTURE-FIX.md

-# eru-http Architecture Fix: Eru-First Design
+# eru-http Architecture Fix: Eru-First Design + Virtual Threads

-## The Fundamental Problem
+## The Fundamental Problems

+### Problem 1: Not Eru-Native

 We built eru-http like a traditional library that *happens* to use Eru, when it should be an **Eru application** through and through.
 This is a critical architectural misunderstanding.

+### Problem 2: Netty is Unnecessary Complexity

+**Key Insight**: Eru's Virtual Thread backend makes Netty unnecessary.
+The current Netty implementation has an anti-pattern where `unsafeRunSync()` blocks the event loop (NettyHttpServer.scala:186), defeating Netty's async design.

+**Evidence from ERU_STRUCTURED_CONCURRENCY_REFERENCE.md**:
+- Eru uses `Thread.startVirtualThread` for fork operations
+- Blocking I/O is efficient on Virtual Threads (~10KB per thread vs ~2MB for OS threads)
+- Virtual Threads enable 100K+ concurrent connections
+- Structured concurrency provides automatic cleanup

+**Proof of Concept**: PROOF_OF_CONCEPT_BLOCKING_NIO.scala demonstrates 70% code reduction (from ~313 lines to ~100 lines) using blocking NIO + Virtual Threads.

 ## Current (WRONG) Architecture